“Make sure you get enough folic acid!” is a pretty standard advice these days for all pregnant women and those trying to conceive.

 “Folic acid is a pregnancy superhero!
 Taking a prenatal vitamin with the recommended 400 micrograms (mcg) of folic acid before and during pregnancy can help prevent birth defects of your baby’s brain and spinal cord.
 Take it every day and go ahead and have a bowl of fortified cereal, too.”

-According to ACOG (American College of Obstetricians and Gynecologists):
+According to the ACOG (the American Congress of Obstetricians and Gynecologists):

 “Folic acid, also known as folate, is a B vitamin that is important for pregnant women.
 Before pregnancy and during pregnancy, you need 400 micrograms of folic acid daily to help prevent major birth defects of the fetal brain and spine called neural tube defects.”

 I’m not going to argue the importance of folate.